 The First Thanksgiving Teacher's Guide

-With Common Core-aligned lessons and activities, your class will discover the real story of the first Thanksgiving feast.
+With these standards-aligned lesson plans, your class will discover the real story of the first Thanksgiving feast.

 - Grades: PreK–K, 1–2, 3–5, 6–8